a-kristensen/Autonomous-Buoy/Hardware/README.md

-This folder contains Eagle projects created for the hardware implimentation
+This folder contains the Eagle projects created for the hardware implimentation